 Species/group Potentially on site Could development impact significantly on BAP objectives

 Black-tailed Godwit No -

 Farmland Birds Yes No

 Hen Harrier No -

 Lapwing No -

 Reed Bunting No -

-Skylark No -
+Skylark No

 Song Thrush Yes No

-Twite No -
+Twite No

-Bats Yes Yes
+Bats Yes No

-Brown Hare No -
+Brown Hare No

-Otters No -
+Otters No 5.

-Red Squirrel No -
+Red Squirrel No -3

-Water Vole Yes No
+Water Vole No

-Great Crested Newt Yes Yes
+Great Crested Newt Yes Unlikely

 Natterjack Toad No -

 Belted Beauty Moth No -

 Dorus Profuges- a hoverfly No -

 High Brown Fritillary No -

 Large Heath Butterfly No -

 Northern Brown Argus No -

-Pearl-bordered Fritillary No -
+Pearl-bordered Fritillary No 24

-Shining Guest Ant No -
+Shining Guest Ant No ÷

-Southern Wood Ant No -
+Southern Wood Ant No

-Wall Mason Bee No -
+Wall Mason Bee No 2

-Freshwater Pearl Mussel No -
+Freshwater Pearl Mussel No и

-Freshwater White-clawed No -
+Freshwater White-clawed Crayfish No

-Crayfish Jennings Proboscis Worm No
+Jennings Proboscis Worm No 2

-Whorl Snails No -
+Whorl Snails No S

-Birds-eye Primrose No -
+Birds-eye Primrose No 2

 Black Poplar No -

 Dwarf Cornel No -

-Flat-Sedge NO -
+Flat-Sedge No -

 Great Butterfly Orchid No -

+5

-Lady's-slipper Orchid No -
+Lady's-slipper Orchid No 5 4 ()

-Lancaster Whitebeam No -
+Lancaster Whitebeam No :#2

-Narrow Small-Reed No -
+Narrow Small-Reed No 54.C

-Purple Ramping-fumitory No -
+Purple Ramping-fumitory No

-Rock Sea Lavender No -
+Rock Sea Lavender No (#)

-Sea Bindweed No -
+Sea Bindweed No 100

-20. Table 2 lists local Habitat Action Plans and assesses a) whether habitats on site could represent valuable examples of the habitat type within the spirit of the BAP and b) whether loss of the habitat would have a significant bearing on the objectives of the BAP.
+- Potentially roosting in boundary trees and low level foraging/commuting along the boundary vegetation.
+All of the mature trees and boundary vegetation will be retained and protected from development. - A fingertip survey carried out in September found no evidence of great crested newts within the site. - 19.
+Table 2 lists local Habitat Action Plans and assesses a) whether habitats on site could represent valuable examples of the habitat type within the spirit of the BAP and b) whether loss of the habitat would have a significant bearing on the objectives of the BAP.

-Table 2: Habitat Action PlansHabitat
+Table 2: Habitat Action Plans

 Habitat Valuable examples present on site?
 Could development impact significantly on BAP objectives

 Arable Farmland No -

-Broadleaved and Mixed Woodlands No -
+Broadleaved and Mixed Woodlands No

-Calcareous Grassland No -
+Calcareous Grassland No

-Limestone Pavement No -
+Limestone Pavement No 3

-Moorland and Fell No -
+Moorland and Fell No 5

 Mossland No -

 Reedbed No -

 Rivers and Streams No -

 Salt Marsh and Estuarine Rivers No -

-Sand Dune No -
+Sand Dune No

 Species-rich Neutral Grassland No -